Open-EO/openeo-python-client/docs/auth.rst

 Luckily, OpenID Connect also includes usage of *refresh tokens*, which have a much longer expiry and allow request a new access token to re-authenticate the connection.
-Since version 0.10.1, te openEO Python Client Library will automatically attempt to re-authenticate a connection when access token expiry is detected and valid refresh tokens are available.
+Since version 0.10.1, the openEO Python Client Library will automatically attempt to re-authenticate a connection when access token expiry is detected and valid refresh tokens are available.